-(Main reference: section 11(jA) of the Act: clause 17 of the Draft Bill)
+(Main reference: Section 11(jA) of the Act: clause 19)

 On 17 February 2012, SARS issued a directive for the tax treatment of doubtful debts by banks that applied with effect from the 2011 year of assessment.
 The SARS directive only applied to banks and does not apply to other financial service providers.
-This directive only applied to banks as long as IAS39 is applied by banks for financial reporting purposes.
+This directive only applied to banks as long as IAS 39 is applied by banks for financial reporting purposes.
 In the 2017 Budget Review, it was proposed that as IAS 39 is being replaced by IFRS 9, the principles of the SARS directive be reviewed and incorporated in the Act.
-Furthermore, the 2017 Budget Review propose that section 24JB should exclude impairment adjustments provided for under IFRS 9 as these impairment adjustments aim to provide for future risks instead of focusing solely on the current losses in the determination of taxable income as contemplated in section 24JB.
+Furthermore, the 2017 Budget Review proposes that section 24JB should exclude impairment adjustments provided for under IFRS 9 as these impairment adjustments aim to provide for future risks instead of focusing solely on the current losses in the determination of taxable income as contemplated in section 24JB.

-In view of the fact that banks that are registered in terms of the Banks Act are treated differently from other financial services providers in that they are highly regulated by the South African Reserve Bank (SARB) and subject to stringent capital requirements, in order to avoid a negative impact on the banking sector, the 2017 Draft TLAB proposes that amendments be made to the Act to allow banks the following:
+In view of the fact that banks that are registered in terms of the Banks Act are treated differently from other financial services providers in that they are highly regulated by the South African Reserve Bank (SARB) and subject to stringent capital requirements, the 2017 Draft TLAB proposes that amendments be made to the Act to allow banks the following: